hmnshudhmn24/web-scraper-py/README.md

 ## Notes
 - Modify the `soup.find_all('h2')` selector based on the website's HTML structure.
 - Ensure you comply with a website’s `robots.txt` policy before scraping.

-## License
-This project is open-source and free for educational and personal use.